alanng10/Alga/Docue/a.md

 The mod is done with maintain enough military defense and page unit.

+United Kindom country has define name.

+The name is Landera.

 Alga has define release.

 The release is Class Lang release.